JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 1. Model the uncertainty of all the pressure sensors used to measure the 27 $C_p^\mathrm{Lower}$ values and 29 $C_p^\mathrm{Upper}$ values.
 2. Run experiments to measure the effect of varying numbers of $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements on the calculated lift.
-3. Explore the tradeoff of accuracy gained by adding more pressure sensors against the uncertainty of those pressure sensors.
+3. Explore the tradeoff of error reduction gained by adding more pressure sensors against the uncertainty of those pressure sensors.
 We would need to run additional wind tunnel experiments to do this.
+Or guess the shape and parameters of the distributions quantifying the pressure sensor uncertainty.
-4. Sample from the final lift distribtution using the UxHwDoubleSample function 100,000,000 times and calculate the Wasserstein distance between a 100,000,000 sample reference ground truth Monte Carlo run on my local machine an each of the various different processors supplied with the Signaloid Compute Platform listed in the above tables.
+4. Sample from the final lift distribtution using the UxHwDoubleSample function 100,000,000 times and calculate the Wasserstein distance between a 100,000,000 sample reference ground truth Monte Carlo run on my local machine and each of the various processors supplied with the Signaloid Compute Platform listed in the above tables.
+5. Find experimental data for an airfoil in a wind tunnel with many repeated raw sensor measurements and re-run the program with empirical distributions loaded into an uncertain variable for each upper and lower $C_p$ value.
+6. Re-write a minimal implementation of Xfoil to calculate $C_p$ values using the C programming language with uncertainty information.

 ## References